Concepción Cabrera de Armida: Death

-Conchita died on March 3, 1937, at the age of 74 and is buried at the Church of San José del Altillo in Mexico City.
-She had lived a multifaceted life, being a mother, a widow, a mystic and a writer.
-Of herself she wrote:
+Cabrera died on 3 March 1937 at the age of 74 and is buried at the Church of San José del Altillo in Mexico City.

-I carry within me three lives, all very strong: family life with its multiple sorrows of a thousand kinds, that is, the life of a mother; the life of the Works of the Cross with all its sorrows and weight, which at times crushes me until I have no strength left; and the life of the spirit or interior life, which is the heaviest of all, with its highs and lows, its tempests and struggles, its light and darkness.
-Blessed be God for everything!

 Beatification

-Her canonization process was started in 1959 by the Archbishop of Mexico City, at which time about 200 volumes of her writings were submitted to the Congregation for the Causes of Saints to be assessed.
-Pope John Paul II declared her as Venerable on December 20, 1999, and he began the process of beatification.
+Pope John Paul II declared her as Venerable on December 20, 1999, and began the process of beatification.

-Pope Francis confirmed a miracle attributed to her intercession on 8 June 2018, thus paving the way for her to be formally beatified, and Cabrera was beatified on 4 May 2019 in a ceremony which was held in Mexico City, at the Basilica of Our Lady of Guadalupe.
+Pope Francis accepted a supposed miracle attributed to her intercession on 8 June 2018, thus paving the way for her to be formally beatified, and Cabrera was beatified on 4 May 2019 in a ceremony which was held in Mexico City, at the Basilica of Our Lady of Guadalupe.